This guide explains who is eligible for Access to Work and how to apply.

 - If you have a mental health condition, then it must affect your ability to do your job.
 It must also mean that you need support in starting a new job, staying in your current job or reducing your absence from work.

-To receive help from Access to Work, one of these points must apply to you:
+To receive help from Access to Work, you must either

-- You are about to start work or become self-employed
+- be about to start work or become self-employed

-- You are about to start a work trial arranged through Jobcentre Plus
+- be about to start a work trial arranged through Jobcentre Plus

-You are able to receive help from Access to Work even if you are self-employed.
-Being self-employed means working for yourself or in partnership with another.
-If you are self-employed, you will have your own Unique Tax Reference (UTR) number.
-Please note the Access to Work grant cannot pay for the costs of setting up your own business.
+You can receive help from Access to Work if you are self-employed.
+Access to Work grant cannot pay for the costs of setting up your own business.
+There is no upper age limit for applying.

 Examples of the type of help provided include:

-- Aids and equipment for use in your workplace
+- aids and equipment for use at work

-- Adapting workplace equipment so that it works for you
+- adapting work equipment so that it works for you

-If you have a long term mental health condition which affects your ability to work, Access to Work will work with you to develop a Work Support Plan.
-This is designed to help you to start working or remain in your current work.
+If you have a long term mental health condition which affects your ability to work, Access to Work will work with you to develop a Work Support Plan to help you to start working or remain in your current work.

 Examples of help include:

-- Giving you extra time to finish certain work tasks
+- extra time to finish certain work tasks

 Telephone: 0800 121 7479